Brugman/domain-tool/README.md

 1. Copy `.env.example` to `.env` and configure it.
 1. Map `public_html` to a (sub)domain.

+## Disclaimer

+This app uses curl on your server to ping the remote websites.
+If you open this app up for public use, others will be able send those pings on behalf of your website.
+Too many pings can be considered a Denial of Service attack, and your server may face the consequences.
+We recommended running this app either locally, or online at a secret URL with a strong password.

 ## Contributing

 If there's anything you'd like to see added or changed, please open an issue so we can talk about it.
 Forking is cool too.